Standards Based Learning & Grading

 We will redefine the measure of student success based on our beliefs and call to action.

 Goal 2 of FISD's Strategic Plan

-We are thrilled to share that in 2021-2022 all students in Kindergarten, First and 11 Second-grade pilot classrooms will have a Standards-Based report card every nine weeks.
-This type of evaluation of student learning greatly benefits our students by clearly measuring their proficiency on defined essential standards in each core content area, along with a Learner Profile (social development, formerly conduct), and fine arts.
+We are thrilled to share that in 2023-24 all students in Kindergarten, First, Second, Third, and Fourth grades will have a Standards-Based report card every nine weeks.
+This type of evaluation of student learning greatly benefits our students by clearly measuring their proficiency on defined essential standards and learning progressions in each core content area, along with a Learner Profile (social development, formerly conduct), and fine arts.